Inspectors' Handbook — Parts I to IV

 If all of the inspectors consent, any inspector may participate in a meeting of inspectors by telephone or other communication device provided all can communicate with each other during the meeting.
 Inspectors who participate in a meeting in this fashion are deemed to be present at the meeting.

 If there is an equal division of opinion at an inspectors' meeting, the inspectors will seek the opinion of any absent inspector to resolve the difference.
-If a difference cannot be resolved in this manner, the trustee has a casting vote unless the matter involves the personal conduct or interest of the trustee, in which case it must be resolved by the creditors or the court.
+If a difference cannot be resolved in this manner, the LIT has a casting vote unless the matter involves the personal conduct or interest of the LIT, in which case it must be resolved by the creditors or the court.

 Conflict between creditors and inspectors (section 119)

 If there is a conflict between the directions given to the LIT by a general meeting of creditors and those given by a meeting of inspectors concerning the administration of the estate, the directions given by the creditors prevail.

 If a LIT or any interested person is in doubt about a decision made by the inspectors, the LIT or the interested person may apply to the court to have the decision reviewed and to ask for direction.
 The court may review the inspectors' decision or action and may revoke or vary any such action or decision.
 It may then give such directions, permission or authority as it deems proper, including referring the matter back to the inspectors for reconsideration.

 Requirement to call a meeting of creditors (section 103)